 Tip: If you work with a review facilitation firm, touch base to ensure they’re aware of the new change, and have made the necessary compliance updates.
 If not, your account could land on Amazon’s chopping block.

 Amazon’s ban on discount-for-review programs unexpectedly shifted the goal post.
 But remember: everyone is in the same boat.

 Moreover, Amazon didn’t eliminate discounts.
 You can still offer deals and send follow-up emails politely asking for reviews.
 Amazon didn’t gag marketers from saying, “We appreciate feedback.”
 You just can’t engage in binding, quid pro quo product-for-review exchanges.
-(The exception: ebooks, which you can read about here.)
+(The exception: ebooks.)

 Further Reading On Amazon’s Incentivized Review Policy Change